 Should you not turn around habitual and dangerous lying, you may want to consider a therapeutic boarding school because there may be other issues involved that could affect the rest of your teenager’s life.

 Root Problem: Lack of self-awareness and emotional discipline.

 Most of all, help your teen realize that no matter how difficult things can become between you and them, nothing they do can make you love them or accept them any less.
-Let them know constantly that your love is unconditional; you are a safe place for them, no matter what they have done or how they have acted to you in the past.
+Let them constantly know that your love is unconditional; you are a safe place for them, no matter what they have done or how they have acted to you in the past.

 5. Evasive Interactions are Becoming Normal

-Root Problem: Feelings of inferiority, shame and guilt.
+Root Problem: Feelings of inferiority, shame, and guilt.

 While a parent cannot condone inappropriate behavior, they can seek to understand and care about what is behind such behavior.
-In doing so, it may help the teen to also understand why they did what they did.
+In doing so, it may help the teen also to understand why they did what they did.
 Taking the time to listen, rather than reacting in anger or frustration, opens my heart to connect with the heart of my teen.
 Being empathetic doesn’t mean letting the consequences slide; however, we can even be genuinely empathetic while enforcing consequences, such as saying, “I am really sorry, and I know you were looking forward to it, but as you know, this means that you will not be going to that party Friday night.”

 If you are unable to deal with your teen’s behavioral or emotional issues, and their safety or their future is threatened, a therapeutic boarding school should be considered.